PrakharBhide2025/VisionFind/README.md

 # VisionFind 🚀
-VisionFind is a **cloud-based reverse image search system** designed to handle 100,000+ images efficiently, providing fast, reliable retrieval with scalable storage, indexing, and minimal downtime (<0.1%).
+VisionFind is a **Distributed Reverse Image Search System** designed to handle 100,000+ images efficiently, providing fast, reliable retrieval with scalable storage, indexing, and minimal downtime (<0.1%).
 It is optimized for high-performance searches and modular deployment.

 ---